unmaya/Girder/README.md

 * Its Sass with semantic html5 in mind but can also be used with [plain CSS](http://comfypixel.com/Girder/guide.html) (girder.css)
 * Conscise but well commented, small, focused and easy to learn.
 No excess stuff just the essentials.
-* Instead of columns it uses flexible grid units based on viewport sections (.half, .two-thirds).
+* Instead of columns it uses fractional grid units based on viewport sections (.half, .two-thirds).
 * The grid likes relative units and can easily adapt to a mobile-first approach (but its not required).
 * It makes no other assumptions of how you want to build (its just a layout helper).
 You bring your own typography, design elements, javascript, plugins, etc.
 * Integrates easily, works with [Node-Sass](https://github.com/sass/node-sass) or Ruby.